Four foundational elements of a successful online yoga business

-Many yoga teachers overlook the foundational elements that are essential to launching an online yoga course or program successfully – and creating an online yoga business.
+Many yoga teachers overlook the essential elements of launching an online yoga course successfully – and creating an online yoga business.

-When it comes to making your online teaching dream a reality, you need to build the foundational elements of your marketing strategy and there are four key foundational elements you must have in place to build a successful online yoga business.
+When it comes to making your online teaching dream a reality, you need to build the foundational elements of your marketing strategy.

 Your website is the foundation to everything you do, it’s your home and hub for your community.
-Having a website gives you the opportunity to create content such as a blog to attract potential students and to capture their email addresses.
+Having a website gives you the opportunity to create content to attract potential students and to capture their email addresses.

-When you have higher priced premium products such as retreats, private classes, yoga coaching and e-courses, your website helps you to promote these offerings.
+When you have higher-priced products such as retreats, private classes and e-courses, your website helps you to promote these offerings.

-If you don’t already have an effective content marketing strategy in place, you are likely missing out on a lot and losing a lot of ideal students in the process.
+If you don’t already have an effective content marketing strategy in place, you are likely missing out a lot.
+And losing a lot of ideal students in the process.

-As well as positioning you as an expert through the content that you share, you’ll increase awareness of your yoga brand, attract new eyes online, boost traffic to your website, get people on to your list, convert them into students and retain them – all through the content that you create and share online.
+As well as positioning you as an expert through the content you share, you’ll increase awareness of your yoga brand.
+You may also attract new eyes online, boost traffic to your website, get people on to your list, convert them into students and retain them.
+And all through the content that you create and share online.

 Spending time and effort on email marketing is one of the BEST things you can do to grow your yoga business.

-Once you’ve got a potential student on your list, you have the opportunity to show up week after week in their inbox to deliver value and to build a relationship – and this is how you build a loyal and engaged community who go on to invest in your higher priced online offerings.
+Once you’ve got a potential student on your list, you have the opportunity to show up weekly in their inbox to build a relationship.
+And this is how you build an engaged community who go on to invest in your higher-priced offerings.

 You need to be there in the places where your audience is hanging out online.
-This means doing the Facebook Live, getting on Instagram Stories, showing up in their feeds and generally sharing and extending your teachings from the studio and into the digital landscape.
+This means doing Facebook Lives, Instagram Stories, and extending your teachings from the studio into the digital landscape.

-There are ways to make this easier such as creating one piece of content every week and sharing it in multiple places online.
+There are ways to make this easier such as creating weekly pieces of content and sharing it on multiple platforms.

-When members of your community trust you and see you as an expert who has valuable knowledge to share, they will be in a position to commit to learning with you online through your paid program.
+When members of your community see you as an expert who shares valuable knowledge, they will be in a position to commit to learning with you online.
+And they will be willing to do it through your paid program.

-It’s exactly what YouTube yoga star Adriene Mishler (Yoga with Adriene), travelling yogi Allie from the Journey Junkie and international Kundalini teacher Gloria Latham do.
+It’s exactly what YouTube star Adriene Mishler (Yoga with Adriene), travelling yogi Allie (the Journey Junkie) and Kundalini teacher Gloria Latham do.

-They all have a website, consistently offer tons of free content, focus on building and nurturing their email lists and are active online.
+They all have a website, consistently offer tons of free content, focus on nurturing their email lists and are active online.

 They understand their ideal students, their communities trust them and they create programs to meet their ideal student’s needs.